What you need to know before filing a Self Assessment tax return for 2018/19

-Then the weeks start to fly by, Christmas comes and goes, and soon you’re planning for the New Year and getting back to work as normal.
-Before you know it, it’s the end of January, you’re searching for your registration details, and HMRC’s waiting times are growing longer as thousands of other taxpayers in the same predicament try to get in touch.
+Then the weeks start to fly by, Christmas comes and goes.
+Soon you’re planning for the New Year and getting back to work as normal.
+Before you know it, it’s the end of January; you’re searching for your registration details, and HMRC’s waiting times are growing longer as thousands of other taxpayers in the same predicament try to get in touch.

 More than a quarter of tax returns in January 2019 were submitted less than 48 hours before the self assessment filing deadline.
 Around 30,000 of those were left literally to the last hour, between 11pm and 11:59pm on 31 January!

 It’s better to finish your return early on to avoid this last-minute rush.
 But if the thought of rummaging through old receipts and puzzling over tax calculations fills you with dread, we can help.

 What is Self Assessment and are you included?

 Most employees’ tax is deducted automatically through PAYE.
 But when you’re self-employed, it’s up to you to let HMRC know your income for the year and pay the tax you owe.
 This is done through a self assessment tax return.
 That’s not the only reason you might need to complete self assessment, though.

 You’ll need to send a return if in 2018/19 you had: